Friday Island 'Kazu Pearls' pearl farm

 Your guides will share history and culture stories as they show you around the whole island.
 Our guests always love meeting a TI local.

-After lunch you can wander Douglas Street and visit the Quetta Memorial Cathedral, Mona's Bazaar is always interesting, ''Seehops' and Ah Boo's are classic TI stores known by the name of the owner.
+Wander Douglas Street and visit the Quetta Memorial Cathedral, Mona's Bazaar is always interesting, ''Seehops' and Ah Boo's are classic TI stores known by the name of the owner.
 Tribal Boutique and Uncle Frankie's Café are city chic while Customs House on the waterfront reminds the visitor of the colonial history of Far North Queensland.

 Or you might want to just stay on the cool verandah of the Torres and enjoy another cold drink.